dinoosauro/podcast-downloader/README.md

 In the settings, you can customize:

-### Concurrent downloads
+### Downloader settings:

-- The number of concurrent downloads (how many downloads can happen at the same time)
+- The number of concurrent downloads (how many downloads can happen at the same time);
-- If you want to save the XML file in the PodcastDownloader directory
+- If you want to save the XML file in the PodcastDownloader directory;
+- The user agent.

 ### Metadata

-- If you want to add metadata to MP3 files
+- If you want to add metadata to MP3 files;
-- If the description should be parsed from HTML
+- If the description should be parsed from HTML;
-- If the application should keep the XML indentation for text blocks
+- If the application should keep the XML indentation for text blocks;
-- If the application should keep the new lines in the XML indentation (also if the XML indentation isn't kept)
+- If the application should keep the new lines in the XML indentation (also if the XML indentation isn't kept).

 #### Track number